OLSAS – Lincoln Alexander School of Law (Ryerson University)

 You must complete both portions for your score to be released to OLSAS.

-Note: If you are applying in the Indigenous category, you need to include in this section an outline of your relationship and connection to your community, which could include the impact of colonization on your family, or your connection to Indigenous culture.
+Note: If you are applying in the Indigenous category, you will also need to include an outline of your relationship and connection to your community, which could include the impact of colonization on your family, or your connection to Indigenous culture.

 Letters of Reference

-You must provide at least 2 letters of reference.
-A maximum of 3 reference letters can be submitted.
-It is strongly recommended, but not required, that 1 of these letters be from an academic.
+You must provide 2 letters of reference.
+It is strongly recommended, but not required, that 1 of these letters be from an academic referee.

 You need to arrange for your referees to use the OLSAS Confidential Assessment Forms that are provided with the application.
 All letters of reference are confidential and must be submitted by the referee directly to OLSAS.